China's Evergrande default risks spook global markets | DW | 20.09.2021

 Hong Kong's benchmark Hang Seng Index fell 3.3%, registering its biggest drop since July.
 The negative sentiment also spilled over into Europe where major indices including the DAX and FTSE were down.
 The offshore Chinese yuan fell to three-week lows, while the US dollar rose as investors sought a safe haven amid the uncertainty.
 Mainland Chinese markets were closed for a public holiday.

-"Contagion risks from the Evergrande meltdown are the prime cause of today's sell-off," said Markets.com analyst Neil Wilson.
+"Contagion risks from the Evergrande meltdown are the prime cause of today's sell-off," said Markets.com analyst Neil Wilson, speaking with news agency AFP.
 "It is definitely though a major cause for investor concern right now and it is possible we see further losses."

 Mining shares also took a beating as investors weighed the impact of Evergrande's plight on China's economic growth.

-"Evergrande... appears to be teetering on the precipice with concerns about contagion from the situation infecting the wider economy in China," said AJ Bell analyst Russ Mould.
+"Evergrande ... appears to be teetering on the precipice with concerns about contagion from the situation infecting the wider economy in China," said AJ Bell analyst Russ Mould, speaking with Reuters.
 "Any downturn in China would have significant implications for commodities demand given its status as the world's largest consumer of many minerals and metals."

 Shares in Evergrande Group slumped to over 11-year lows, before closing down 10% at HK$2.28 ($0.29, €0.25).
 Shares in the company's property management and electric car units also took a major battering as the property giant struggles to raise the millions of dollars it needs to pay in interest to its lenders over the next few days.

-"The [Evergrande] stock will continue to fall, because there's not yet a solution that appears to be helping the company to ease its liquidity stress, and there are still so many uncertainties about what the company will do in case of a restructuring," said Kington Lin, managing director of Asset Management Department at Canfield Securities Limited.
+"The [Evergrande] stock will continue to fall, because there's not yet a solution that appears to be helping the company to ease its liquidity stress, and there are still so many uncertainties about what the company will do in case of a restructuring," Kington Lin, managing director of Asset Management Department at Canfield Securities Limited, told Reuters.

 Evergrande's share price could fall to below HK$1 if the company is forced to sell most of its assets in a restructuring, Lin said.